Fraud Blocker

 FIRST DEGREE MURDER

-Prosecutors who charge defendants with first-degree murder believe they can prove an intention killing with premeditation, which means the defendant planned the murder or knew that the actions taken would result in the death, but with time to reflect, committed the crime anyway.
+Prosecutors who charge defendants with first-degree murder believe they can prove an intentional killing with premeditation, which means the defendant planned the murder or knew that the actions taken would result in the death, but with time to reflect, committed the crime anyway.
 Defendants are also charged with first-degree murder if they kill a police officer on duty or commit felony murder.
-Felony murder occurs when someone is killed, either intentionally or unintentionally, during the commission of certain felonies including:
+Felony murder occurs when someone is killed, either intentionally or unintentionally, during the commission of certain felonies, including:

 The State of Arizona can seek the death penalty in first-degree murder cases, which are known as capital cases.
 Defendants sentenced to the death penalty are granted an automatic appeal to the Arizona Supreme Court.
 Although felony murder does not require premeditation, a defendant who did not intend to kill anyone could use it as a mitigating factor at trial.
 An attorney with experience in handling local homicide cases will explore all mitigating factors and defenses that could help your case.